Ways to Boost Your Facebook Organic Reach

 4. Douglas Karr

-Douglas reported in January 2016 that Facebook organic reach dropped 49% in the past few years.
-This was an intentional effort created by Facebook to make commercial offerings pay for Facebook exposure.
+Douglas reported in January 2016 that Facebook’s organic reach dropped 49% in the past few years.
+Facebook created this intentional effort to make commercial offerings pay for Facebook exposure.

-Starting around 2007, Facebook put policies in place to both attract commercial enterprises with the Facebook “branded” pages and then subsequently charge them for exposure on Facebook.
+Starting around 2007, Facebook put policies in place to attract commercial enterprises with the Facebook “branded” pages and then subsequently charged them for exposure on Facebook.

-Organic reach on Facebook is still possible in 2016, yet it is severely decreased from what it was before.
+Organic reach on Facebook is still possible in 2016, yet it has severely decreased from before.

 Douglas recommends: